A Transformation of the Backcountry Bathroom

 Recently, Sam Carter from the River Radius podcast delved into the history of the Groover with some of the most influential people in its creation and implementation.
 He discusses the environmental degradation that led to the need for the groover and the organizations who were involved, as well as the behind-the-scenes researchers who played a vital role in creating change.

-Rafters on the Colorado River, the incipience of the moment to improve toilet facilities and solutions on American Rivers
+Rafters on the Colorado River, the incipience of the movement to improve toilet facilities and solutions on American Rivers

 A Less Than Pristine Wilderness